mhetacc/data15003/ii_second_assignment/report.md

 4. There are some students, especially at ages 17 and 18, that are extremely out of the median, having repeated more than five years (although the reasons may vary).

 While points #1 and #2 are self explanatory, I would like to comment briefly over point #3 and #4: having an offset between [-1, +1] means, if we consider my comment about not knowing the month when the survey is taken, that most people are probably in their correct grade. \
-Regarding point number four, it should be said that having some isolated cases extremely out of median should not be taken as an indicator that at those ages it is more common to have an offset, since the reasons could vary wildly (e.g., refuge, family situations, etc).
+Regarding point number four, it should be said that having some isolated cases extremely out of median should not be taken as an indicator that at those ages it is more common to have an offset, since the reasons could vary wildly (e.g., refuge, family situations, human error, etc).

+Regarding ink to data ratio, i decided to keep the legend since putting the data inside the graph would have resulted, in my opinion, in less clarity.

 ### Second Question